Cupnoodles Museum Yokohama カップヌードルミュージアム 横浜

 Oodles and noodles of fun

-Visitors, and especially kids, will enjoy making their own blend of ramen at the Chicken Ramen Factory, designing a Cup Noodles container at the My Cupnoodles Factory, and tramping around Cupnoodles Park, an indoor playground that feels like a gigantic noodle factory.
+Visitors, and especially kids, will enjoy making their own blend of ramen at the Chicken Ramen Factory, designing a cup and choosing their favorite ingredients for an original soup at the My Cupnoodles Factory, and tramping around Cupnoodles-Park, an indoor playground that feels like a gigantic noodle factory.

 There are also several exhibits detailing the history of instant noodles and Momofuku Ando's life.

 From Indonesia's Mie Goreng to Lagman from Kazakhstan, visitors can sample various noodle dishes for a small fee at the night-market themed Noodles Bazaar World Noodles Road.
 Should you wish to buy any souvenirs, the Museum Shop sells original and limited-edition noodle-related goods.

 The latest information may differ, so please check the official website